exercism/problem-specifications/exercises/bob/instructions.md

   The convention used for silence is nothing, or various combinations of whitespace characters.
 - **"Whatever."**
   This is what he answers to anything else.

+Bob always responds with a single sentence, regardless of the number of lines in the input.